Rudxain/ideas/software/Triple-lang/README.md

 Its `std` lib forces you to handle **all** errors (no built-in panicking).
 However, you can opt-out of error-handling by calling the `diverge` fn, which isn't a compiler built-in, it's literally defined as an infinite recursive loop.
 The compiler is allowed (but not required) to optimize trivial infinite-loops as "panics".

+This lang is kinda "alien", as not all names are english.
+This takes some inspiration from APL and [conlangs](https://en.wikipedia.org/wiki/Constructed_language), without being "too extreme".

 Other features:
 - No operators, only functions
 - Identifiers can contain any char, except Unicode white-space.
 This allows fns to _look_ like operators.
 - `struct` and `enum` [ADT](https://en.wikipedia.org/wiki/Algebraic_data_type) support
+- Pattern `match`ing and [logic](https://en.wikipedia.org/wiki/Logic_programming)
 - No primitive types, such as `string`s or `int`s.
 Its `std` provides lists of enums instead, with attached methods.
+- `bool`s are just `bit`s (`enum`s), and a `list` of them will be packed to its canonical size.
 - Literals are interpreted according to macros.
-The only supported radix for binary integers and floats is binary itself (for simplicity).
+The only supported radix for binary integers and fractions is binary itself (for simplicity).
 - `std` provides binary and ternary positional numerals, also [Church Numerals](https://en.wikipedia.org/wiki/Church_encoding)
-- All ints and floats have dynamic arbitrary precision, but you can easily define modular/wrapping ints, and specify the max float-precision for calculations.
+- All ints and fractions have dynamic arbitrary precision, but you can easily define modular/wrapping ints, and specify the max fraction-precision for calculations.
 - [TCO/TCE](https://en.wikipedia.org/wiki/Tail_call)
 - [NTS](https://en.wikipedia.org/wiki/Nominal_type_system)